shimniok/WheelEncoderGenerator/README.md

 # Wheel Encoder Generator
 *Design and print wheel encoder discs for robotics and more.
 Cross platform, open source!*

 ## Introduction
 WheelEncoderGenerator is a cross-platform desktop JavaFX app used to design and print wheel encoder discs for use in robotics.

 It supports printing of quadrature, binary, gray-code binary, and basic single-track encoder disc patterns with resolutions from 1 bit (2 positions) to 11 bit (2048 positions).
 You can adjust outer diameter of the encoder disc, as well as minimum diameter of the innermost track, and the diameter of the axle/shaft hole of the encoder.
 An index track with a single stripe can be enabled on quadrature and basic discs.
 The disc can also be inverted, exchange foreground and background colors.
 Finally, you can adjust the encoder for clockwise or counter-clockwise rotation.

 The encoder disc settings can be saved and loaded and, of course, the final design can be printed from the application.

 ## Directions
- * Download file corresponding to your operating system familyo
+ * Download the archive file corresponding to your operating system family
  * Extract archive to a location of your choosing
  * Open the extracted folder and open the ```bin``` folder/directory
- * Linux/Mac: open/run the file ```WEG```
+ * Linux/Mac: open/run the file ```weg```
- * Windows: open/run the file ```WEG.bat```
+ * Windows: open/run the file ```weg.bat```

 ## Feature List
  * Supports Mac, Windows, Linux with completely self-contained application